ClemensFischer/FX-Map-Control/README.md

 ---

-This library is a port of the [XAML Map Control Library on Codeplex](http://xamlmapcontrol.codeplex.com/) to Java FX.
+This library is a port of [XAML Map Control](https://github.com/ClemensFischer/XAML-Map-Control) to Java FX.